bunnyhawk/rhigdon-blog/src/posts/email-aws.md

 ## Keeping Secrets

 You'll note that I'm calling the password via a separate `secrets.yml` file.
-Make sure this is in your `.gitignore` as well so it doesn't end up public facing in logs or in github.
+Make sure this is in your `.gitignore` file.
+We don't want it to end up public facing in logs or Github itself.

-Here is a general example on the format for that file
+Here is a general example on the format for that file:

 **secrets.yml**
 ```yaml